Steve Beuerlein: 1999 season

 In 1999, Beuerlein beat newly acquired Jeff Lewis for the starting job.

 In Week 14, Carolina visited Green Bay in their first game at Lambeau Field since the 1996 NFC Championship Game.
 Beuerlein, who had served as Collins's backup but did not play in that January 1997 tilt, passed for a then franchise-record 373 yards.
 Beuerlein won the game against the Packers on a last-second quarterback draw.
 He later stated that the draw play was the favorite of his career and that "people still ask me about that play almost every single day."

 In the final week against the Saints, Beuerlein threw a team record five touchdown passes in a win, but the Panthers failed to make the playoffs due to the NFL's tie breaker rules.

 Beuerlein's 4,436 passing yards led the league, and at the time was the 11th-highest passing yardage total ever.
 He also led the NFL with 343 completions, and his 94.6 passer rating and 36 touchdown passes were second only to the 1999 MVP Kurt Warner.

 Beuerlein made the Pro Bowl for the first and only time in his career, tying offensive guard Bob Young for the most seasons in the league (13) before making his first Pro Bowl.

 2000 season

 Beuerlein entered the 2000 season as the starter with little competition.
-He threw for 3,730 yards, but was sacked league-leading 62 times, which was then tied for the second-most sacks ever on a quarterback in a season.
+He threw for 3,730 yards, but was sacked a league-leading 62 times, which was then tied for the second-most sacks ever on a quarterback in a season.
 Beuerlein also threw a career-high 18 interceptions.
 The Panthers finished with their third 7–9 record in six seasons.

 2001 season

 Beuerlein was released two months into the offseason by head coach George Seifert.
-Seifert wanted a younger and more agile quarterback.
-Rookie Chris Weinke was eventually named Beuerlein's replacement, and the Panthers won their season opener against the Minnesota Vikings.
+Seifert named Jeff Lewis to take over as the starter, but a bad preseason by Lewis led to rookie Chris Weinke to be designated as starter when Lewis was cut Aug 31.
+The Panthers won their season opener against the Minnesota Vikings.
 The 2001 Panthers then went on to lose all 15 of their remaining games, finishing 1–15, and Seifert was fired after the season.